ZacharySantamaria/CrappyCryptoCode/README.md

 # Webscraping Crptocurrency Prices

-A program designed to find crypto prices from webscrapping popular websites
+A program designed to find crypto prices from webscrapping popular websites.
+We are using python3 for this project.

 ## Prerequisites

-python3
 BeautifulSoup4
 requests